Girls on the Run NYC Board of Directors

 Girls on the Run NYC Community Leadership Committee

 Girls on the Run NYC Staff

-Allison began volunteering for Girls on the Run NYC in 2006, and started in 2007 as a volunteer coach of both Girls on the Run and Girls on Track at various sites around the city.
-With a Master’s in Public Administration and a Bachelor’s of Arts in Communications from North Carolina State University, Allison graduated as a Park Scholar and is the President of the N.C.
-State Alumni Association in New York.
+Allison began volunteering for Girls on the Run NYC in 2006, and started in 2007 as a volunteer coach of both Girls on the Run and Girls on Track (now, Heart & Sole - middle school) at various sites around the city.
+With a Master’s in Public Administration and a Bachelor’s of Arts in Communications from North Carolina State University, Allison graduated as a Park Scholar.
 Allison’s love for Girls on the Run comes from a desire to inspire other through fitness, to engage others in healthy lifestyles and to empower young girls.
 Team sports have always been a part of Allison’s life, and she enjoys the camaraderie of such and is honored to help young girls build friendships and self-esteem, along with a love for running, through the program.
-She grew up running with her sister and friends, and still enjoys going on running vacations to races around the country with both her original and her new running buddies.
+She grew up running with her sister and friends, and still enjoys going on vacations to running events around the country with both her original and her new running buddies.